andresliszt/moo-rs/pymoors/docs/user_guide/fitness_and_constraints/rust.md

 ## Fitness

 In **moors**, the way to define objective functions for optimization is through a [ndarray](https://docs.rs/ndarray/latest/ndarray/).
-Currently, the only dtype supported is `f64`, we're planning to relax this in the future (See ).
+Currently, the only dtype supported is `f64`, we're planning to relax this in the future.
+It means that when working with a different dtype, such as binary, its values must be trated as `f64` (in this case as `0.0` and `1.0`).

  An example is given below

 ```Rust